 March 4, 2005

 If we truly imagine all the “chance encounters” in our lives, we can discern the Lord’s guiding hand behind them, arranging our circumstances.
-Such was certainly true of the evangelist Philip, who could share how God miraculously brought him to cross paths with an Ethiopian eunuch so he could share the good news.
+Such was certainly true of the evangelist Philip, who could share how God miraculously brought him to cross paths with an Ethiopian eunuch so he could share the good news of salvation.
 Alistair Begg explores how Philip made the most of this meeting by simply connecting his new friend’s questions to the Gospel of Jesus.

 26Now an angel of the Lord said to Philip, “Rise and go toward the south4 to the road that goes down from Jerusalem to Gaza.”
 This is a desert place.
 27And he rose and went.
 And there was an Ethiopian, a eunuch, a court official of Candace, queen of the Ethiopians, who was in charge of all her treasure.
 He had come to Jerusalem to worship 28and was returning, seated in his chariot, and he was reading the prophet Isaiah.
 29And the Spirit said to Philip, “Go over and join this chariot.”
 30So Philip ran to him and heard him reading Isaiah the prophet and asked, “Do you understand what you are reading?”
 31And he said, “How can I, unless someone guides me?”
 And he invited Philip to come up and sit with him.
 32Now the passage of the Scripture that he was reading was this: